Skip to main content

 Soláthraíonn an cheardlann i mbosca na hacmhainní a theastaíonn uathu chun ceardlann litearthachta sna meáin a sholáthar do mhúinteoirí, leabharlannaithe, ceannairí pobail agus éascaitheoirí foghlama eile.
 Is é aidhm na ceardlainne na cleachtais is fearr maidir le dul i ngleic le hábhar meán digiteach a phlé leis na rannpháirtithe, agus feasacht a ardú faoin bhfadhb

-The TeaMLit online course helps all teachers in all settings become media literate and bring media literacy into the classrooms.
-The course is composed of 5 online modules that guide participants through the landscape of media literacy and help them implement core concepts and practices in the classroom and school.
-Please click on the link
+The TeaMLit online course helps primary and secondary school teachers in all settings become media literate and bring media literacy into the classrooms.
+The course focuses on 3 levels (for me as a teacher, for me and my colleagues, for the whole school) and consists of 5 modules.
+Please click on the link below to

 The Conspiracy Test